-Environmental ThermoChemical Treatment (ETCT), is a system of pumping two chemical compositions down into the borehole in two concentric tubes, with no depth limit.
-The chemicals react deep in the formation, generating temperatures of up to 500°C (900°F), lowering viscosity by degrees, and creating pockets of pressure strong enough to fissure the rock.
-All the chemicals and some of the oil convert into gases, pushing the oil out and up, resulting in an immediate, many-fold increase in production.
-ETCT is efficient: energy losses are negligible (with steam-heating or hydrofracking, it costs a million bucks to just to prepare all that water).
+Environmental ThermoChemical Treatment (ETCT) is a system of pumping two chemical compositions down into the borehole in two concentric tubes, with no depth limit.
+The chemicals react deep in the formation, generating temperatures of up to 500°C (900°F).

 Furthermore, the intense heat cleans the productive layer of asphaltenes, tars, resins and paraffin many meters in all directions, and usually lowers the water-to-oil ratio (WOR).
 All this preserves the integrity of the well, extending its productive lifetime.
-This is how we get more oil out of the ground than any other method.
-We can even achieve hydro- or thermal cracking of heavy oil directly in-situ.
+This extends the productive life of the well, and ensures maximum recovery (reducing residual ‘leftover’ oil to as low as <10%).

 The reactions occur deep in the well; very few compound by-products escape above ground.
 These are safe, common, mostly non-toxic gases (N2, CO2, H2).
 The amount of CO2 is remarkably low (think carbon credits).

-The process is controlled, regulated, safe, fully automated, and can be performed by any experienced oilfield worker.
-We provide all know-how, instructions and support associated with our technology.
+The entire process is controlled, regulated, safe, fully automated, and can be performed by any experienced oilfield worker.
+We provide all know-how, instructions and support associated with our ETCT technology.

-A team of 3 workers with one mobile unit can treat and maintain up to 100 wells per year.
+A team of 3 workers with one mobile pumping unit can treat and maintain up to 100 wells per year with ETCT.